 Just around the corner from the Église Saint-Germain-des-Prés is the imposing Église Saint-Sulpice, with its unorthodox façade of the double colonnade and mismatched towers.
 Nowadays famed for its appearance in The Da Vinci Code, Saint-Sulpice contains a number of unusual artistic and architectural features – including three famous paintings by Eugène Delacroix which have been recently restored. Église Saint-Sulpice, Place Saint-Sulpice, 75006 Paris.

 Need additional suggestions for churches to visit in Paris?
 If you are visiting Notre Dame, try our Notre Dame skip-the-line tour and beat the crowds.
-Find more great advice on our blog or contact us for help and information on any aspect of your stay.
+Find more great advice on our blog.
 Check out our current sales now on, we have up to 50% off some rentals.